eolatham/quotephile/README.md

 ## Description

-An iOS app for storing, organizing, and sharing text quotes
+An app compatible with Apple devices that makes it easy to store, organize, and share text quotes